IBM/db2-samples/aws/security_plugins/db2-aws-iam/README.md

 ## Deploying the plugin

 The system where the plugin is deployed can be a different system than the build system.

 If the plugin is to be deployed on AWS EC2, follow the step below.
-Otherwise this step can be skipped.
+Otherwise, this step can be skipped and instead AWS developer credentials should be set on a container or host.

 1. Create a role with below set of policies and attach that role to the EC2 instance.
 Replace {USERPOOL_ARN} with the arn of the user pool.

 ```shell